 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-New Zealand's national day is Waitangi Day, celebrated on February 6th.
-It commemorates the signing of the Treaty of Waitangi in 1840, which established a formal agreement between the indigenous Māori and the British Crown.
-The day is observed with various events, including ceremonies, cultural festivals, and debates surrounding the Treaty's ongoing significance.
+New Zealand's national day, Waitangi Day is celebrated on February 6th, commemorating the signing of the Treaty of Waitangi in 1840, which established a formal agreement between the indigenous Māori and the British Crown.

+The Treaty had been formally signed in Paris on December 10, 1898; it granted independence to Cuba, while ceding Guam, Puerto Rico, and the Philippines to the United States.
 Prior to that, on August 12, 1898, an armistice had been signed by the U.S. and Spain, bringing an end to the actual fighting in the war.

-Elizabeth II becomes queen of the United Kingdom following the death of her father, King George VI.
 The coronation was held more than a year later on June 2, 1953. because of the tradition of allowing an appropriate length of time to pass after a monarch dies.
 It also gave the planning committees adequate time to make preparations for the ceremony.
 More

 Myanmar experiences widespread internet shutdowns as the military government tightens control following the coup.